sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* `TSFEM_INPOST_NO_AJAX`
 	* `TSFEM_INPOST_NO_CRON`
 	* `TSFEM_INPOST_NO_REVISION`
-* **Info:** We removed the JS externs files, as we no longer rely on closure compiler and use JSDoc instead.
+* **Info:** We removed the JS externs files, as we no longer rely on closure compiler and use JSDoc and Babel instead.

 **Updated Extensions:**